Geborgen/nordic-souls/README.md

 </details>

-- ENB: Toggle ENB with `F12`.
-Completely removing ENB has caused issues for users, so keep it disabled instead. *The default Rudy ENB preset is the most performance-friendly preset in the list.*
+- ENB: Toggle ENB with `SHIFT + INSERT`.
+Completely removing ENB has caused issues for users, so keep it disabled instead.
-- ENB: For any ENB preset, press `F11` to open the ENB menu, untick `EnableAmbientOcclusion` under `Effect` in the left column, and then `---SAVE CONFIGURATION---` at the top.
+- ENB: Press `SHIFT + ENTER` to open the ENB menu, untick `EnableAmbientOcclusion` under `Effect` in the left column, and then `---SAVE CONFIGURATION---` at the top.
-- Community Shaders: Disable ENB and enable [Community Shaders](#reshade-and-community-shaders).
-It will not be as performance-friendly as disabling ENB completely, but if you can spare some, it will still look nice.
+- ENB: Enable the `ENB Frame Generation` mod under the `Optional Files` separator.
+Please note that unless you can get a high FPS without it and have a monitor with a high refresh rate, it won't do much for you.
+- CS: Press `END` to open the CS menu, scroll down to Light Limit Fix, click `Disable at Boot` on the top right, then go to Screen Space GI and do the same; save on the top right.
-- External tool: [Paraphernalia - VRAMr](https://www.nexusmods.com/skyrimspecialedition/mods/90557).
+- External tool: [VRAMr](https://www.nexusmods.com/skyrimspecialedition/mods/90557).
 Watch [this](https://www.youtube.com/watch?v=MS8vhuyeT2g) video for more information.
 This falls under modifying the list, meaning you are responsible for potential issues that may arise.
 - Pay to win: upgrade hardware.
 SSD will improve load times, RAM will reduce stuttering, GPU and CPU will increase performance.
 This isn't a PC guide, there are plenty of those on the internet.
-- Pay to win: [PureDark](https://www.patreon.com/PureDark)'s upscaler.
-It works for many people.
-You don't receive official support for any issues, as it falls under modifying the list.
-You should also be aware that [the author is adding DRM mines to the ENB-compatible version of the mod](https://www.ign.com/articles/starfield-paid-dlss-mod-creator-hits-back-at-pirates-threatens-to-add-hidden-mines-in-future-mods), so if you want to use the [free version](https://www.nexusmods.com/skyrimspecialedition/mods/80343), you will need to switch to [Community Shaders](#reshade-and-community-shaders).
 - Pay to win:  [Lossless](https://store.steampowered.com/app/993090/Lossless_Scaling/).
 It acts as an upscaler, and also includes framegen.
 You can try it, and since it's on Steam, if it doesn't work for you, you can refund it within two weeks if you use it for less than two hours.

 #### Modification Guide